Serious burns are complex injuries, and difficult to heal.

 When a wound is too large or too deep for someone's body to heal itself, a skin graft is needed.

-Full-thickness skin grafts (FTSG)
+Full-thickness skin grafts (FTSGs)

 use all of the epidermis (the outer layer of skin) and all of the dermis (the layer below).

-Split-thickness skin grafts (STSG)
+Split-thickness skin grafts (STSGs)